Liying-Kevin/CMEECourseWork/Week1/README.txt

-This is the first week coursework finish practice
+This is the first week coursework finished practice
 Add new sh file
-learned unix, shell scripting and git
+learned unix, shell scripting and git latex